Oakland residents offer advice for crime consultant panel

 For the last of a four-part series on the coming changes, published over the course of two weeks on Oakland North, we talked to Oakland residents from various neighborhoods about the advice they would give the consultant group on improving public safety.

-Click each photo above to hear audio clips from Oakland residents.
+Click below to hear audio clips from Oakland residents.